Highway 11

 dad drove to a house deep in the woods for moonshine.
 Down a dirt road, the

 house sat in a clearing.
-It stood on rock pilings off the ground.
+It stood on rock pilings.
 Dogs lounged

 about in the dirt yard.